Employee Stories

 Is there an aspect of DRIVEN’s work that you’re most proud of?

 We created an internship for individuals who are on the autism/Asperger’s spectrum.
-They have abilities such as identifying patterns that a neurotypical person doesn’t have.
-It’s a strength.
-And for us to be able to leverage those strengths and find positions where they’re an asset to the business was something that opened the door to looking at disability in a completely different way.
+Some of these individuals have advanced pattern recognition abilities which exceed that of a neurotypical person.
+It’s a strength, or as some might call it, their superpower.
+Leveraging those strengths and finding positions where they were an asset to the business was something that opened the door to looking at disability in a completely different way.

 What are your current priorities for DRIVEN?

-On the veterans’ side, it’s to continue to partner with community organizations to provide mentoring, coaching and help smooth the transition into civilian employment.
+On the veteran side, we are focused on partnering with community organisations to provide mentoring, coaching, and networking opportunities to help smoothen the transition from military service to civilian employment.